Paul Frampton: Subsequent work

 there is no dark energy but only charged dark matter.

 Publications

 Frampton's first publication was Chirality Commutator and Vector Mesons, in 1967.
-He has published over 500 articles on particle theory and cosmology.
-He was the author of a book on string theory, in 1974 (2nd edition, 1986), when it was still named the dual resonance model.
+He has published more than 500 articles on particle theory and cosmology.
+He is the author of a book on string theory, in 1974 (2nd edition, 1986), when it was still named the dual resonance model.
 In 1986, he published a book on quantum field theory (2nd edition 2000, 3rd edition 2008).

 A book on cyclic cosmology, for the general public, was published in 2009.
 A book on the history of particle theory was published in 2020.